Joffreybvn/wine-quality-analysis/README.md

 Some correlations are more interesting to investigate than others.

 1. Investigate the 4 strongest correlations bewteen **quality** and *others variables**.
-2. Investigate the strongest correlations **btween these 4 variables**.
+2. Investigate the strongest correlations **between these 4 variables**.
 3. Gradually investigate the strongest correlations between theses 4 variables, and **the rest of the variables** (the presumably "*less*" important ones).

 The complete investigation with the observations, can be found on [Google collab](https://colab.research.google.com/drive/1VdehLoCJraz0GHCz8B6EmgoCrP33TVoc?usp=sharing), or directly in the [notebook of this repo](https://github.com/Joffreybvn/wine-quality-analysis/blob/master/wine_quality_analysis.ipynb).